Program overview

 Career Options

-Graduates of the Bachelor of Arts - Drama program can pursue a variety of career paths in Canada, including:
+Graduates of the Bachelor of Arts - Drama program can pursue a variety of career paths in Canada.
+Some potential job options include:

-• Actor: Perform in theatre, film, or television productions, bringing characters to life through performance.
+• Actor: Perform in various productions, including theater, film, and television, bringing characters to life through performance.

-• Stage Manager: Coordinate all aspects of a production, ensuring that rehearsals and performances run smoothly.
+• Stage Manager: Coordinate all aspects of a production, ensuring that performances run smoothly and efficiently.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.